huggingface/diffusers/docs/source/en/optimization/linfusion.md

 -->

 # LinFusion
-[LinFusion](https://huggingface.co/papers/2409.02097) accelerates [`DiffusionPipeline`] by replacing all the self-attention layers in a diffusion UNet, which result in quadratic complexity, with distilled Generalized Linear Attention layers.
+[LinFusion](https://huggingface.co/papers/2409.02097) accelerates [`DiffusionPipeline`] by replacing all the self-attention layers in a diffusion UNet with distilled Generalized Linear Attention layers.
 The distilled model is linear-complexity and highly compatible with existing diffusion plugins like ControlNet, IP-Adapter, LoRA, etc. The acceleration can be dramatic at high resolution.
 Strategical pipelines for high-resolution generation can be found in the [original codebase](https://github.com/Huage001/LinFusion).

 You can use it with only 1 additional line: